Saskatchewan injecting $17 million into Saskatoon hospital to add ICU beds

 A police vehicle can be seen outside of the Royal University Hospital in Saskatoon, on Wednesday, July 17, 2024.
-The province's sole PET/CT scanner is located at the hospital.
+The Saskatchewan government says it will expand the hospital's intensive care unit with seven new beds.
 THE CANADIAN PRESS/Heywood Yu

 SASKATOON - An on-again, off-again machine in Saskatchewan that’s vital for diagnosing cancer has been disrupted again, putting at least one family in a bind.